Our Team

 Czarnecki revels in the bounty of the restaurants' location in Dayton, in the heart of Oregon's Pinot Noir country.
 Czarnecki continues the family tradition of cooking with wild mushrooms, building his menu around whatever local mushrooms his foragers bring to the back door of the kitchen, along with other seasonal specialties.
 Czarnecki and his wife, Mary, are building their own vegetable gardens in order to provide “hyper-local” produce to the restaurant.
 On the wine side, the cellar at The Joel Palmer House reflects Czarnecki's passion for the best local wines.
 With more than 500 Oregon Pinot noir wines on the list, and a Wine Spectator “Best of” Award of Excellence since 2010.
 Download Profile Here

-Levi has always had an affinity for the finer things in life and becoming a chef to share his creativity has been his dream since childhood.
-After graduating high school, Levi followed his dream and earned his degree in fine dining, culinary arts, and management from Oregon Culinary Institute.
-Levi then studied in Shanghai where he found his unique signature in flavor profiles specializing in French-Asian fusion.
-Returning home he started his own private chef and consulting business, and he continues to actively operate on multiple executive boards of directors for local childhood cancer companies using food and wine to campaign awareness and funding.
+Levi has always had an affinity for the finer things in life, and becoming a chef to share his creativity has been his dream since childhood.
+After graduating high school, he pursued that dream by earning his degree in Fine Dining, Culinary Arts, and Management from the Oregon Culinary Institute.
+His culinary journey then took him to Shanghai, where he honed his craft and discovered his unique signature—specializing in French-Asian fusion and distinctive flavor profiles.
+Upon returning home, Levi launched his own private chef and consulting business and continues to serve on multiple executive boards for local childhood cancer organizations, using food and wine to advocate for awareness and fundraising.

-Levi found a passion for fine wines and refined his palate after taking advanced wine courses in culinary school.
-After working as a chef, he then transitioned into the front of the house, accepted his first sommelier position, and joined the opening team for a 17-million-dollar restaurant where he curated the bar and beverage program at 21 years old!
-Levi continued to quickly work his way up through the industry and is now our Director of Hospitality and Lead Sommelier and assists in running the country's largest Oregon Pinot Noir wine list.
+Levi’s passion for fine wine developed alongside his culinary training, deepening as he pursued advanced wine studies in culinary school.
+After several years working as a chef, he made the transition to the front of the house and accepted his first sommelier position.
+At just 21 years old, he joined the opening team of a $17-million restaurant, where he curated the bar and beverage program.
+Since then, Levi has rapidly advanced through the industry and now serves as our Director of Hospitality and Head Sommelier, leading the country’s largest Oregon Pinot Noir wine list.

 Pastry Chef: Marcus Lucht